Privacy Statement Erasmus Universiteit Rotterdam (EUR)

 May 2018: Digital office added for rights of data subjects, and addition to scientific research processing

-30 March 2018 The EUR reserves the right to add changes to the privacy statement when nessecary.
+March 2018: The EUR reserves the right to add changes to the privacy statement when necessary.